rancher/docs/content/k3s/latest/en/configuration/_index.md

 To connect to Postgres securely, you can use the following example:

 ```
-k3s server \
-     --storage-endpoint="postgres://k3suser:k3spass@192.168.1.100:5432/k3stest?sslmode=verify-full" \
+     --storage-endpoint="postgres://k3suser:k3spass@192.168.1.100:5432/k3stest" \
      --storage-certfile postgres.crt \
      --storage-keyfile postgres.key \
      --storage-cafile ca.crt
 ```

-The above command will use these certificates to generate the tls config to communicate with postgres securely, note that the `sslmode` in the example is `verify-full` which verify that the certification presented by the server was signed by a trusted CA and the server host name matches the one in the certificate.
+The above command will use these certificates to generate the tls config to communicate with postgres securely.

 ### etcd

 Connection to etcd3 can be established using the following command:

 ```
-k3s server --storage-backend=etcd3 \
+     --storage-backend=etcd3 \
      --storage-endpoint="https://127.0.0.1:2379"
 ```
 The above command will attempt to connect insecurely to etcd on localhost with port `2379`, you can connect securely to etcd using the following command:

 ```
-k3s server \
      --storage-backend=etcd3 \
      --storage-endpoint="https://127.0.0.1:2379" \
      --storage-cafile ca.crt \
      --storage-certfile etcd.crt \
      --storage-keyfile etcd.key
 ```

+The above command will use these certificates to generate the tls config to communicate with etcd securely.